glouppe/info8010-deep-learning/README.md

 - Project code and report, due by **April 26, 2019 at 23:59**.
 - Project presentations on May 3, 10 and 17, 2019.

+Projects should be submitted through the [Montefiore submission platform](https://submit.montefiore.ulg.ac.be).

 #### Project ideas

 General applications: